calinalexandru/chord-illustrator-js/README.md

 ##### @param(labels: object)

-Fret number label is shown at the bottom left.
-You can hide this label or customize the prefix: \
+The fret number label is shown at the bottom left.
+You can hide this label or customize the prefix:

 ```js
 labels: {